localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 # Dynamic name resolution

 We wanted our users to be able to use the same domain name regardless of where their code was running from.
-So for example, on the host `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.
+For example: from the host, `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.

 To implement this feature, we designed a system based on DNS.
-We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case.
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case:
-Requests made to our DNS server to resolve the name `localhost.localstack.cloud` will respond with the IP address of the LocalStack container.
+* Requests made to our DNS server to resolve the name `localhost.localstack.cloud` will respond with the IP address of the LocalStack container.
-Requests made to resolve names that we don't specifically handle (e.g. `example.com`) will be forwarded to your system DNS resolver:
+* Requests made to resolve names that we don't specifically handle (e.g. `example.com`) will be forwarded to your system DNS resolver:

 {{< mermaid >}}
 stateDiagram-v2